-So, did the recent Amazon AWS outage teach you anything?
+So, did the March 2017 Amazon AWS outage teach you anything?

 Maybe you learned something similar to cloud-based accounting provider Xero:

 Xero's 862,000 customers were unable to access their accounts because of the fault at Amazon's technology arm, Amazon Web Services (AWS), which is the world's largest cloud hosting company.stuff.co.na

 Xero was not alone.
 Businesses like Medium, Slack, and Trello also learned just how dependent on cloud-based services they are.
 And how much revenue they can lose when those services go down.

 Obviously, Amazon isn't shutting down.
 But the four-hour outage serves as a warning for dependancies on smaller cloud providers that could cease operations.

 If we had written a fourth tip in this article on building a compelling cloud business case it probably would have been planning for the possible eventuality that this cloud service goes away.